-- 1. Two (2) members shall be nominated and appointed from the public.
+- Three (3) members shall be nominated and appointed from the public.
 They should have an interest and background in the management and conservation of range resources or special knowledge in the protection of rangeland soils and watersheds. - 2.
-One (1) member each from the California Resource Conservation Districts and the Watershed Fire Council of Southern California. - 3.
-The remaining seven (7) members shall be nominated from the following organizations representing rangeland owners: - i.
-California Cattlemen's Association
+One (1) member from the California Resource Conservation Districts. - 3.
+The remaining seven (7) members shall be nominated from organizations representing rangeland owners.